 Culture has taught us to think, "crazy person!" when the subject of 'unidentified aerial phenomena' or 'flying objects' is breached.
 Sure there are plenty of hoaxes and confused people out there, but with the occasional story like, "The Phoenix Lights", as recently told from our sister station in Arizona, you'll see why many highly respected people raise an eyebrow.

 So are we alone?
-Your guess is as good as mine, but cosmologists (who study the universe as a whole), astronomers (who can speak of features in the universe), astronomical biologists (people who study the potential for extraterrestrial life), nuclear and theoretical physicists (who use their knowledge of time, space and multi-verse dimensions to speculate) and some philosophers, will tell you the same thing: out of the 2 trillion galaxies in our universe, we are not alone.
+Probably, at least in the sense of being solitary locally to our planet.
+While your guess is as good as mine, cosmologists (who study the universe as a whole), astronomers (who can speak of features in the universe), astronomical biologists (people who study the potential for extraterrestrial life), nuclear and theoretical physicists (who use their knowledge of time, space and multi-verse dimensions to speculate) and some philosophers, will tell you the same thing: out of the 2 trillion galaxies in our universe, we are not alone.

 The scale of our existence is immense.
 At light speed it would take 100 millennia just to cross our own galaxy -- and there are 2 trillion of these things.
 (That's 2,000-million!)
 Our calendar only goes back 2 millennia.
 That means over the span of the last 2,017 years, at light speed, we'd have only traveled about 2% across the Milky Way.
 Physicists today believe travel that fast is impossible due to various atomic forces which hold matter -- you and me -- physically together, so in reality, we'd have traveled far less than that.
 Considering the scale, to say we are the only example of life in this realm is probably an opinion born from not considering this bigger picture.
 (Some would more curtly say it's downright arrogant to think we're alone.)